MythicWebsite/momir/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I've always wanted to be able to play Momir Basic in person, but it wasn't really feasible to carry around that many cards with me.
+I've always wanted to be able to play the Magic: The Gathering format Momir Basic in person, but it's an online only format and it wasn't really feasible to carry around that many cards with me.

 This project will bring Momir to paper by connecting to your default printer (preferably a receipt printer) and giving you a graphic interface to print tokens from.
 Everything this produces is intended to be used as a token and does not try to be anything more than that.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>